 Enjoy yoga classes in a heated greenhouse surrounded by tropical plants at the Fairmount Park Horticulture Center this winter!
-All classes are from 1pm - 2:30pm.
+All classes are from 1pm - 2:30pm and include an extra-long savasana (final resting pose).
 Please note these classes are not appropriate for students who are brand new to yoga.

 New in 2019!
-Each class will end with an extra long savasana (final resting pose) with special guest Johnny Baba playing Himalayan singing bowls and Nepalese gong to provide added healing and relaxation!
+Each class will feature special guest Johnny Baba playing Himalayan singing bowls and Nepalese gong to provide added healing and relaxation!
+Each class is taught by Lauren Daddis.

 The classes are $15 for non-members, FREE for members of the Fairmount Park Conservancy.
 Membership to the Fairmount Park Conservancy starts at $35 and helps support our work in Philly’s parks.
 At $50 and above you will receive a Park Perk Pass to use throughout the park system for exciting discounts (including the new Treetop Quest course, Shofuso, Wheel Fun Rentals, etc).
 To learn more about membership please click here.